rodekruis/GlobalTropicalCycloneModel/README.md

 It is also recommended to use `jupytext` to convert all Jupyter notebooks (`.ipynb`) to Markdown files (`.md`), and committing both to version control.

+If any additional packages are required, please add them alphabetically to both `requirements.txt`
+(with the version number pinned) and `requirements-conda.txt` (with no version number).